 You can follow the Digest via our fortnightly email (launched in '03), Facebook fan-page, Twitter feed and Google + page.

 The British Psychological Society's award-winning Research Digest blog launched in 2005 with the aim of providing original, authoritative reports on the latest psychology research papers.
 In 2014, the Digest underwent significant expansion with the part-time Editor/Writer appointed full-time, the appointment of an additional regular contributor, and through the commissioning of guest contributions every two to three weeks.

 Over the years the Research Digest has published a number of special guest features - look out for more in the future.
 During April to May 2014, in the editor's absence, a number of star guest editors contributed to the Research Digest.
 From June 2014, the Digest started publishing a commissioned guest contribution every two to three weeks.

-Under Jarrett's editorship, the Digest blog was a winner and nominee for various awards, including "best psychology blog" in the 2010 inaugural Research Blogging awards, and "finalist" in the psychology/neuroscience category in the 2013 Science Seeker Blogging Awards.
+Under Jarrett's editorship, the Digest blog won "best psychology blog" in the 2010 inaugural Research Blogging awards, and was "finalist" in the psychology/neuroscience category in the 2013 Science Seeker Blogging Awards.

 Note: Unless otherwise stated, all images on this blog are copyrighted.
 They are reproduced here via a ThinkStock licence.

-Disclaimer: Views expressed on the Digest blog belong to the Digest editor and should not be mistaken for official BPS policy or opinion.
+Views expressed on the Digest blog belong to the Digest editor or other contributors and should not be mistaken for official BPS policy or opinion.